Not already a member? join us

 In some people, exercise can trigger a severe reaction - either on its own or in combination with other factors such as food or drugs (e.g. aspirin).

-A patient would not necessarily experience all of these symptoms.
+A patient would not necessarily experience all of these symptoms in the same episode.

 Any allergic reaction, including the most extreme form, anaphylactic shock, occurs because the body's immune system reacts inappropriately in response to the presence of a substance that it wrongly perceives as a threat.

-An anaphylactic reaction is caused by the sudden release of chemical substances, including histamine, from cells in the blood and tissues where they are stored.
-The release is triggered by the reaction between the allergic antibody (IgE) and the substance (allergen) causing the anaphylactic reaction.
+The symptoms are caused by the sudden release of chemical substances, including histamine, from cells in the blood and tissues where they are stored.
+The release is triggered by the interaction between an allergic antibody called Immunoglobulin E (IgE) and the substance (allergen) causing the anaphylactic reaction.
 This mechanism is so sensitive that minute quantities of the allergen can cause a reaction.
-The released chemicals act on blood vessels to cause the swelling in the mouth and anywhere on the skin.
-There is a fall in blood pressure and, in asthmatics; the effect is mainly on the lungs.
+The released chemicals act on blood vessels to cause swelling.
+In people with asthma, the effect is mainly on the lungs.
+There may also be a fall in blood pressure.

 Adrenaline auto-injectors are prescribed for those believed to be at risk.
 Adrenaline (also known as epinephrine) acts quickly to constrict blood vessels, relax smooth muscles in the lungs to improve breathing, stimulate the heartbeat and help to stop swelling around the face and lips.
 Our online training programme AllergyWise provides information on what to do in an emergency.
 More information on adrenaline auto-injectors.